dreikanter/ruby-bookmarks/README.md

 - [Annotate](https://github.com/ctran/annotate_models) — Add a comment summarizing the current schema to the top or bottom of each of your ActiveRecord models, fixtures, tests and specs, factory_girl factories, routes.rb file, etc.
 - [Paperclip](https://github.com/thoughtbot/paperclip) — easy file attachment management for ActiveRecord.
 - [Thinking Sphinx](https://github.com/pat/thinking-sphinx) — a library for connecting ActiveRecord to the Sphinx full-text search tool, and integrates closely with Rails (but also works with other Ruby web frameworks).
-- [Ancestry](https://github.com/stefankroes/ancestry) — organise ActiveRecord model into a tree structure.
+- [Ancestry](https://github.com/stefankroes/ancestry) — Organize ActiveRecord models into a tree structure.
 - [Squeel](https://github.com/activerecord-hackery/squeel) — lets you write your Active Record queries with fewer strings, and more Ruby, by making the Arel awesomeness that lies beneath Active Record more accessible.
-- [pp_sql](https://github.com/kvokka/pp_sql) - Rails ActiveRecord SQL queries log beautifier.
+- [pp_sql](https://github.com/kvokka/pp_sql) — Rails ActiveRecord SQL queries log beautifier.

 ### API

-- [RABL](https://github.com/nesquena/rabl) — a Rails and Padrino ruby templating system for generating JSON, XML, MessagePack, PList and BSON.
+- [RABL](https://github.com/nesquena/rabl) — A Rails and Padrino Ruby templating system for generating JSON, XML, MessagePack, PList, and BSON.
 - [Grape](https://github.com/intridea/grape) — an opinionated micro-framework for creating REST-like APIs in Ruby.
 - [Pliny](https://github.com/interagent/pliny) – write excellent APIs in Ruby.
-- [Committee](https://github.com/interagent/committee) - A collection of middleware to help build services with JSON Schema, OpenAPI 2, OpenAPI 3.
+- [Committee](https://github.com/interagent/committee) — A collection of middleware to help build services with JSON Schema, OpenAPI 2, and OpenAPI 3.
-- [Savon](https://github.com/savonrb/savon) - a micro-framework to handle all the soap(WSDL) requests.
+- [Savon](https://github.com/savonrb/savon) — A micro-framework to handle all SOAP (WSDL) requests.

 ### Authentication